-Cash consists of cash bank balances.
-In order to manage credit risk, the Company holds cash balances with a financial institution with a high credit rating.
+Cash and cash equivalents consists of cash bank balances and term deposits.
+In order to manage credit risk, the Company holds cash balances and term deposits with a financial institution with a high credit rating.

 The Company has determined the credit risk associated with amounts receivable is minimal as the amounts are due from the Government of Canada.